heqi201255/TOMI/README.md

    ```
    For the `song_blocks` parameter in `TOMISong`, you can use the path of a previously generated JSON file; if None, it will generate a new song arrangement in TOMI data structure and save it as a JSON file in `tomi/model_outputs/TOMILLMRequest/`.
    In `TOMISONG.gen()` method, `stream_output` is used to just mimic the stream output style of text LLMs in REAPER, setting it to False can load all song data much faster; we also provide a basic user interface for visualizing the current TOMI data structure, if `open_editor` is set to True, the interface window will be open once the data is loaded into REAPER, see the "TOMIEditor" section below for further details.
+---
+# MIDIProcessor
+We implement the `MIDIProcessor` class to extract features from a MIDI file, including the Bar-Step-Length duration (the duration metric often used in DAW), stems (chord, bass, and melody) and groove.
+It loads the file using the `prettymidi` package, then converts the